Professor Sally Tracy

 Midwifery and Women's Health

-- Epidemiological research into maternity care using large population health data bases
+· Epidemiological research into maternity care using large linked-population databases.

 Teaching and supervision